Onurtag/TSolidBackground/README.md

 # **TSolidBackground**
 ------------------

 TSolidBackground allows you to immerse in a window completely by creating a solid background and hiding window borders.
-Mimics fullscreen for any window in a different saying.
+In a different saying, it mimics fullscreen for any window.

 Reading Visual Novels more comfortably was why I created this but it can also be used in a lot more ways.
-(Well I put in a lot of extra features after all)

     Default Hotkeys (can be changed in .ini):
     Shift+T: TSolidBackground key
     Shift+Y: Make window always on top
     Shift+G: Center Window
-    Shift+Up Arrow: Resize Window
+    Shift+U Arrow: Resize Window
     Shift+F: Show/Hide taskbar
     F8: Suspend Hotkeys
     Shift+O: Options
     Default Color: 250000

+*Don't forget to delete your TSolidBackground.ini and let it create again if you want to change the keybind of a newly added feature.*

 ##[Webm Preview (NEW v2)](http://a.1339.cf/jpqrbo.webm)